2023 Oogie Boogie Bash Halloween Party Guide

 - Toy Story Midway Mania!

 - Golden Zephyr

 - The Little Mermaid ~ Ariel’s Undersea Adventure

 Now, if you’re still wondering whether you should you do the party, we’ll try to help you answer that question…

 Is Oogie Boogie Bash Worth It?

 There’s also trick or treating, which a lot of people really seem to value as it presents a safe and “Disney” environment for their kids to trick or treat.
-It’s tough to dispute this from a fun perspective, but we put $0 on that one, too.
-Halloween candy itself doesn’t have a particularly high value–you can grab a bag of candy from the CVS on Harbor Boulevard for ~$5 and bring it to the park if you wanted.
-Nevertheless, it’s undeniable that this will appeal to some families.
+It’s tough to dispute this from a fun perspective, and this year, the interactive treat trails with characters like Oogie Boogie are way more fun than the normal ones.

 Beyond that, tourists who only have a single day to spend at Disneyland Resort get a lot accomplished during the 8 hours that the Oogie Boogie Bash ticket provides access to Disney California Adventure.
 You won’t be able to do everything, but those 8 hours are going to have lower than normal crowds, allowing you to accomplish more attractions (if that’s your priority) than you could do in a normal full day in the parks.
 Plus, this is cheaper than a 1-day ticket.